DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 ```python
 alpha = atan2(x2, y2)
 ```
-The figure below shows the detailed calculations with the geometry of the arm (note: there is a typo in the alpha computation, it should be tan_inv(x2/y2) as shown in the above code snippet).
+The figure below shows the detailed calculations of theta-1, theta-2, and theta-3 with the geometry of the arms.
 ![alt text][image45]

 The angle between joint-2 and joint-5 due to the geometry of the link-design is: